 - Read in bed

 Set your timer and tackle a project in your home.
 Reward yourself by doing a more pleasant activity afterward.
-The timer can make tasks you have procrastinated feel like a game.
-For example set your timer for 15-20minutes and single task on that project after the alarm move to a different task and reset the timer.
+The timer can make tasks you have procrastinated on feel like a game.
+For example, set your timer for 15–20 minutes and a single task on that project.
+After the alarm, move to a different task and reset the timer.
 You can go back and forth with focused intention on the project at hand.

-When you have fewer decorations your home is easier to clean.
+When you have fewer decorations, your home is easier to clean.
 Use a feather duster to brush away dust from small objects.
-There is nothing that will make the biggest impact toward simple housekeeping than clearing out unnecessary furniture and decorations.
+There is nothing that will make the biggest impact on simple housekeeping than clearing out unnecessary furniture and decorations.

 Minimalist Cleaning Supplies